All Episodes

 The rich always find a way around it.

-The Treasury received $16.2 billion in income tax payments from those paying by self-assessment last month.
+The treasury received $16.2 billion in income tax payments from those paying by self-assessment last month.

 That's a drop of $798 million compared with January of 2011.

-The amount of income tax paid fell sharply last month by almost almost a billion dollars by raising the tax rate.
+The amount of income tax paid fell sharply last month by almost a billion dollars by raising the tax rate.

 And they're shocked.

-The story is all about how leaders are shocked, they can't believe that this happened.
+The story is all about how leaders are shocked.

-Because there is no such thing as a static economy.
+Well, of course they'll find ways around it because there is no such thing as a static economy.

 Everything is dynamic.